DMalagueta/Dmalagueta/README.md

 I'm a passionate software developer with a love for building scalable, high-performance applications.
 I've honed my skills in web development focused on mobile applications.

-- 🔭 I’m currently working on Hi-Interactive
+- 🔭 I’m currently working on Link Consulting
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on mobile projects
 - 📫 How to reach me: mrmalagueta@gmail.com